chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 ### Always require MFA from untrusted networks
 * Link to Microsoft Documentation: [Common Conditional Access policy: Require MFA for all users](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa)
-* This policy will require all users logging into any application to MFA.
+* This policy will require all users logging into any application to MFA when signing in from networks not flagged as trusted.

 **Conditional Access Policy Setup**
 * Users
   * Include: All Users